Best Christian Apps for Kids’ Screen Time

 Ages 3-6

 This app is another favourite that has been around a long time and has only got better with time.
 The in-app purchases are well worth it.
 This is the sweetest app in the app store!
-There are 4 sections: One full of music videos that you can also find on YouTube and buy on DVD, another is a simple memory game, another allows a child to record themselves singing the Jesus Loves Me song, karaoke style, with a variety of different backing tracks which you can save and listen to later.
+There are 4 sections: One full of music videos that you can also find on YouTube and buy on DVD, another is a simple memory game, another allows a child to record themselves singing the Jesus Loves Me song, karaoke style, with a variety of different backing tracks (3 types of remix) which you can save and listen to later.
 The final section is my personal favourite - 12 different memory verses with simple, profound and memorable explanations.
 I wish I’d made this app!
 When my kids were between 3-6 they played this all the time, learned the song by heart and would sing it loudly - much to several shop assistants’ delight!
+It also comes in French.

 #PartiallyFree #InAppPurchases #TotallyWorthIt #MemoryVerses #BibleSongs #MusicVideos #MultipleLanguages